schelotto/Gaussian_Word_Embedding/README.md

 # Introduction
-This is an implementation of Gaussian word embedding[https://arxiv.org/pdf/1412.6623.pdf] using PyTorch.
+This is an implementation of [Word Representations via Gaussian Embedding](https://arxiv.org/pdf/1412.6623.pdf) using PyTorch.

 # Requirement
 * python 3